pcraig3/taxgpt/md/about.md

 ### Are you making money from this?

 No, this is not a branded or sponsored product — TaxGPT is a completely free service.
 I am paying to host it, and I don’t make any money back in any way.

-But that’s okay because I save so much money every year by filing my taxes online for free.
+I am actually losing tons of money on this — [someone who is good at the economy please help me budget this](https://twitter.com/dril/status/384408932061417472?lang=en).

 ### Why build this?

-Doing taxes should be easy and straightforward, so TaxGPT tries to embody that.
+Doing taxes should be simple and straightforward, so TaxGPT tries to embody that.

 ### There are other free tax-filing services.
 Why do you only recommend Wealthsimple Tax?